• The First Sunday after Pentecost 10:00 AM Rite II June 15, 2025

 Many thanks to all our parishioners and friends that have volunteered to provide a meal.
 Marvin Burgess is coordinating this effort and will provide details to all who are scheduled to serve.

-This Sunday’s Altar Flowers are given to the glory of God and in loving memory of Bobby and Imelda Acosta by Berwick and Alexis Duval.
+This Sunday’s Altar Flowers are given to the Glory of God and Happy Father’s Day to all Fathers by Angie and Joey Yesso.

 Birthdays and Anniversaries